For the last 10 years the need for affordable housing has been highlighted in many ways:

 Being a Landlord

-PET’s Housing Group is CAREd for by
+PET’s Housing Group

 - Cornelia Featherstone, Housing Director